World IVF Day 2024: Celebrating Embryologist Day Worldwide! Jul 25, 2024 | by Miranda Stomp, Embryo Donation Case Manager

 July 25th was chosen as World IVF Day because it is the birthday of Louise Brown, the first baby ever born through in vitro fertilization (IVF).
 Louise was born in Oldham, United Kingdom, on this day in 1978.
 Since then, over 8 million babies have been born through IVF.

-What is an IVF Embryologist?
+What is an Embryologist?

 What Does an Embryologist Do?